 - Overhead adjustments

 - Internal and external engine work, and different services throughout the vehicle.

 While working on and learning these areas you will be working with different diagnostic software that we use in the shop.
 You will continue to work with your mentor and take different online trainings.

 Usually near the middle or end of your mentorship you will attend phase one training, this will get you Brake Certified and give you basic knowledge in welding and completing PM checklists.

 This is a very general timeline and is not intended to be all encompassing.
-If a mechanic shows the skills to develop faster, Schneider will accommodate.
+If a diesel technician shows the skills to develop faster, Schneider will accommodate.

-This active development and assessment process will continue throughout the career of all diesel mechanic associates.
+This active development and assessment process will continue throughout the career of all diesel technician associates.

-Do you have any questions about Schneider’s diesel mechanic jobs or the process during your first 90 days?
+Do you have any questions about Schneider’s diesel technician jobs or the process during your first 90 days?
 Comment below.